 There’s no shortage of commercial silver cleaning products on the market these days.
 Those that I’ve tested generally do the job, but they’re messy, contain harsh chemicals, and if that’s not bad enough—they’re expensive!
 Good news.
 I have a simple homemade silver cleaner recipe for your lovely silver pieces—chains, earrings, bracelets, flatware, and heirlooms that’s cheaper, better, and definitely faster.

-A word of caution: I cannot recommend this method for cleaning jewelry adorned with gemstones or silver items that have patina which is intended to be part of the intricate design.
-And this is definitely not for non-silver costume jewelry.
+A word of caution: I cannot recommend this method for cleaning jewelry adorned with gemstones or silver items with patina intended to be part of the intricate design.
+And this definitely is not not for non-silver costume jewelry.
 What follows is for cleaning silver.

 Most important ingredient